soyounson/Raspberry_Pi_setup/README.md

 check your `Timezone: Set Timezone...` and `WiFi Country: Set WiFi Country...`
 * Step 2
 My setting is good but the date and time are still wrong.
-Open your terminal, check your time zone again with command line
+Open your terminal, check your time zone again from command line
 ```
 pi@raspberrypi: ~ $ sudo raspi-config
 Current default time zone: 'Europe/Paris'